GAURI191104/Theory/README.md

 enhancing code efficiency and maintainability.
 By mastering these core components, you'll

 be well-equipped to effectively manage and provision infrastructure using Puppet.

+Exp 8

+Docker is an open-source platform that enables developers to automate the deployment,

+scaling, and management of applications within lightweight, portable containers.
+Containers

+encapsulate an application and its dependencies, ensuring that it runs consistently across

+different computing environments, from development to production.
+By using Docker,

+developers can avoid the "it works on my machine" problem, as containers provide a

+standardized unit that includes everything needed for an application to run.

+One of the key benefits of Docker is its ability to isolate applications and their environments,

+allowing for better resource utilization and easier management of complex applications

+composed of multiple services.
+Docker images, which serve as the blueprint for containers,

+can be easily shared and versioned through Docker Hub or private registries, promoting

+collaboration and standardization across teams.
+Additionally, Docker integrates seamlessly

+with various orchestration tools like Kubernetes, making it easier to manage containerized

+applications at scale.
+Overall, Docker enhances the efficiency of development workflows and

+simplifies application deployment and maintenance in diverse environments.